coq/ceps/text/069-coq-roadmap.md

 - `par:` implemented using [SEL](https://github.com/gares/sel) (already done in vscoqtop, to be ported to Coq).
 Currently `par:` does not use the STM, but uses its code to spawn workers, it depends on `-thread` etc.
 - make coqc-vio and coqc-vos legacy binaries using the stm library

-Resources:

-- Enrico Tassi, Gaëtan Gilbert
-- 1 month of work, 6 months timeframe

 ### Libraries and community

 #### Boost stdlib development

+- Cyril Cohen, Pierre Roux
+- 6 months to 1 year

 As part of the promotion effort around the Coq Platform, we would like to ensure that the stdlib does not enjoy special status and that Coq can be